ceccoemi/yasa/report/report.md

       ...
     };

-(Note that the destructor of `Dictionary` must be virtual, as is the case for all classes you intend to inherit from - otherwise the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.)
+Note: the destructor of `Dictionary` must be virtual, as is the case for all classes you intend to inherit from.
+Otherwise the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.

-Your program will normally use a real implementation of this interface.
-In tests, you can use a mock implementation instead.
-This allows you to easily check what drawing primitives your program is calling, with what arguments, and in which order.
-Tests written this way are much more robust (they won't break because your new machine does anti-aliasing differently), easier to read and maintain, and run much, much faster.

-Using the Dictionary interface, here are the simple steps you need to follow:
+Using the `Dictionary` interface, here are the simple steps you need to follow to build a `MockDictionary`:

-* derive MockDictionary from Dictionary;
+* derive `MockDictionary` from `Dictionary`;
 * take a virtual function from Dictionary;
 * in the `public:` section of the child class, write `MOCK_METHOD()`;
-* take the function signature, cut-and-paste it into the macro, and add two commas:
-    - one between the return type and the name,
-    - another between the name and the argument list;
-* if you're mocking a const method, add a 4th parameter containing (const) (the parentheses are required);
+* insert in the first argument the identifier of the method to mock;
+* insert in the second argument <return-type>(<argument-type> <argument-identifier>, ...);
-* Repeat until all virtual functions you want to mock are done.
+* repeat until all virtual functions you want to mock are done.

 After the process, you should have something like: